-Table 4 indicates that the longitudinal estuarine circulation intensity increased with the estuary narrowing, and reached largest in 2010, which was 0.0594 m/s.
+Table 4 indicates that the longitudinal estuarine circulation intensity increased with the estuary narrowing, and reached the largest in 2010, which was 0.0594 m/s.

 The lateral circulation intensity varied in different cross-sections.
 For Sec.B1, it increased gradually when the estuary deepened (from 1994 to 2010).
 When the deepening rate reached the maximum (61.47%) in 2010, the lateral circulation intensity reached the maximum as well.
 The intensity of lateral circulation increased when the estuary deepened and narrowed (from 1977 to 1994, and from 2003 to 2010), but it decreased when the estuary shallowed and narrowed (from 1994 to 2003).
 For Sec.B2, the intensity of lateral circulation decreased when the estuary deepened and narrowed (from 1977 to 1994, and from 2003 to 2010).
 However, this trend was altered when the estuary entered into the “narrowing and shallowing period”, with the deepening rate being -5.19%.
-The lateral circulation intensity increased in 2003.
-The change in the lateral circulation intensity indicates that changes in water depth were the dominant factor affecting lateral circulation intensity.
+It indicates that changes in water depth were the dominant factors affecting the lateral circulation intensity.

-In general, the relationship between the longitudinal estuarine circulation intensity and the estuary width showed a monotonic decrease, while that between the longitudinal estuarine circulation intensity and the water depth is a monotonic increase, but the lateral circulation intensity seemed to have no simple linear relationship with the topographic change，including changes in the estuary width, water depth, and cross-section area.
+In general, the relationship between the longitudinal estuarine circulation intensity and the estuary width showed a monotonic decrease, while that between the longitudinal estuarine circulation intensity and the water depth is a monotonic increase, but the lateral circulation intensity seemed to have no simple linear relationship with the topographic change.

 4. Discussion